albusfangautonomy/control_notes/notes/compensators.md

 # Lead, Lag, and Lead-Lag Compensators
 ## Phase Margin
 ### Definition
-phase margin is a measure of stability for a feedback control system.
+Phase margin is a measure of stability for a feedback control system.
 It represents the amount of phase shift, expressed in degrees, that can be added to the open-loop transfer function before the system reaches the point of instability, specifically where the Bode plot crosses the -180° line at the gain crossover frequency.

 ---